JuliaReach/LazySets.jl/docs/src/lib/lazy_operations/Rectification.md

 # [Rectification](@id def_Rectification)

 Note that the rectification of a convex set is generally not convex.
-Hence this set type is not part of the convex-set family `LazySet`.
+Hence this set type is not part of the convex-set family `ConvexSet`.

 ```@docs
 Rectification